|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I moved down to Hill Top, where the storm exhibited great structure - the best I'd seen in this region, even counting the 16 years I had lived in West Virginia and chased around the area.

 I stayed with the storm to its Route 11 crossing south of Flemingsburg.
 A strong RFD gust front curled around to the south, while the large arcus along the forward flank core and the updraft base to the east raced into the meso.
 There was rotation at the point where these converged, and it appeared the storm could produce a tornado at any time.
-I don't know that it didn't produce, since the trees and hills blocked my view for most of the chase.
+I don't know that it didn't produce, since the trees and hills blocked my view for most of the expedition.

 I watched for tornado vortices on the ground as the center of circulation passed nearly overhead.
 Motion was impressive.
 I think the RFD was surging and undercutting the meso too much for anything to spin up at the surface, but it really had the 'look' here: